How to Choose the Best Meta Ads Agency in 2026

 Knowing what to avoid is just as important as knowing what to look for when choosing a Meta ads agency.
 Here are the warning signs that should make you walk away:

 They don't have a structured system for getting information on your brand, getting technical access, and sharing their strategy with you.
 No playbooks likely means no clear strategy internally.
-The best Meta ads agencies have refined onboarding processes that include brand discovery calls, competitive analysis, pixel audit, creative briefing, and a 30-60-90 day roadmap.
-If they're figuring it out as they go, you're essentially paying for them to experiment with your budget.

-Immediate delegation to a "b" player.
+Immediate Delegation to a "B" Player

 If you are immediately assigned to someone who seems more "junior" in terms of their knowledge of Meta ads, this is likely a bad sign!
 While it's normal for senior strategists to oversee accounts managed by mid-level team members, your primary contact should demonstrate deep expertise in Meta's platform, creative strategy, and ecommerce metrics.
 The best Meta ads agencies ensure that even junior team members are well-trained and supported.